Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Source: Dropbox Investor Presentation 2020

-Also, as Dropbox looks out towards its long-term its likely to reach higher than Box's own Rule of 40.
+Also, as Dropbox looks out towards its long-term it's likely to reach higher than Box's own Rule of 40.

-Thus, why should investors be willing to pay 4x forward sales for Box, when investors can pay largely the same multiple for the faster-growing, and more cash flow generative Dropbox?
+Thus, why should investors be willing to pay 4x forward sales for Box, when investors can pay largely the same multiple for the faster-growing, and more cash-flow generative Dropbox?

 The Bottom Line